zapata-engineering/orquestra-core/docs/guides/backends.rst

 ## Things I'm not sure where to put but we should put them somewhere:
-- Example usage – here's how you change to use various backends.
-- Maybe some simple benchmarking 3 backends?  (from ethan: my vote is hold off on this until we actually have benchmarking tooling)
 - info on what to do in case where given backend doesn’t use gates that we support (e.g. like https://github.com/zapatacomputing/qe-qhipster/blob/419e36c373442582b8b94933332d54972e9507b8/tests/qeqhipster/simulator_test.py#L27=)

-NOTE:
-- Refactoring backends is on our radar, though it will probably take us some time before we can do this.
+..
+NOTE: Refactoring backends is on our radar, though it will probably take us some time before we can do this.

+..
+TODO: add information on benchmarking backends once that functionality is implemented